Vietnam.vn - Nền tảng quảng bá Việt Nam

 During 30 years of operation, what makes Dragon Capital different from other investment funds in the market?

-Another thing to consider in investing is the long-term.
+Another thing to consider in investing is the long term.
 If someone wants to invest for a week or a month or two, they don’t need us.
 They can do it themselves.
-People who want to invest for their children’s future, for their education, for their parents’ pension or to manage their savings – those are the clients we focus on.
+People who want to invest for their children’s future, for their education , for their parents’ pension or to manage their savings – those are the clients we focus on.
 And for that, we also have a lot of responsibility.

 Long-term responsibility also means not chasing today's profits.
-It's great if you make a profit today, but it's actually much more important to avoid tomorrow's risks and disasters.
+It's great if you make a profit today, but it's actually more important to avoid tomorrow's risks and disasters.

-Similarly, everyone can cook at home, but sometimes we need to go to a restaurant to be served by professional chefs.
+Similarly, everyone can cook at home, but sometimes we need to go to restaurants to be served by professional chefs.
 We can buy medicine at the pharmacy, but sometimes we need to see a specialist.
-This shows that using the services of professionals brings many benefits, because they are trained, experienced, take the time and take responsibility.
+This shows that using the services of professionals brings many benefits, because they are trained, experienced, take time and take responsibility.
 And the same goes for investing, not everyone can manage and invest their own money.

 Along with that, we have a long-term pension fund platform, for individuals and businesses.
 This helps our clients have options that suit their long-term financial goals and plans.